 Weatherford Releases 2022 Digital Annual Report

-HOUSTON, March 15, 2023 (GLOBE NEWSWIRE) -- Weatherford International plc WFRD ("Weatherford" or the "Company") announced the release of its 2022 Annual Report.
+/EIN News/ -- HOUSTON, March 15, 2023 (GLOBE NEWSWIRE) -- Weatherford International plc (NASDAQ: WFRD) ("Weatherford" or the "Company") announced the release of its 2022 Annual Report.
 The interactive and fully digital report shares highlights of the Company's 2022 financial results, significant milestones, strategic focus areas, achievements, and priorities for the future.

 Girish Saligram, President and Chief Executive Officer, commented, "The new Weatherford is not merely aspirational – the results are tangible.
 There are many significant milestones in our full-year 2022 results, which clearly demonstrate the effectiveness of our refreshed operating paradigm and reaffirm our strategy to sustainably expand margins over the cycle while generating positive free cash flow.”